-Dr. Abby Bartlet pulled a Hermione and broke American Medical Association rules to get medications to help her husband, President Jed Bartlet, hide his Multiple Sclerosis from all the world.
+Dr. Abby Bartlet pulled a Hermione and broke American Medical Association rules to get medications to help her husband, President Jed Bartlet, hide his Multiple Sclerosis from all over the world.
 She also pushed her husband to tackle gender inequality while he was in office.

 Who’s in Hufflepuff?

 Donna Moss would not stop for red lights if Josh Lyman was in trouble, and she stays as his personal assistant for eight years even though she could have had numerous other higher-paying jobs in the White House or DC.
 That is pure Hufflepuff loyalty there.

 Charlie Young is also a just and loyal Hufflepuff.
 Charlie not only raised his sister without complaint but also delayed graduating from college for as long as he possibly could in order to stay the Personal Aide to the President.

 Colin Ayres traveled from Israel to Germany after knowing Donna for only a few days to make sure she was all right.
 Plus, it brings me great pleasure to Sort a character played by Lucius Malfoy actor Jason Isaacs into Hufflepuff.